Table of Contents

 Property Value

-Directory .codex/
+Directory .agents/skills/

 CLI flag --ai codex